1thousandfaces/wiki_bench/README.md

 - Creative connection bonus exists in code but is unused by default (0).

 LLM notes:
 - `--llm <provider:model>` uses a multipurpose chat agent.
-In `tool_use` it returns an empty path (GAVE UP) because chat-only APIs cannot browse; this matches the article’s evaluation framing.
-In `no_tool_use`, it asks the model to propose a conceptual path.
+It asks the model for a conceptual path in both modes; in `tool_use` that path is treated as the candidate path and validated via live Wikipedia links (so it may often be marked invalid if any hop isn’t actually present).
 - Providers supported: `openai`, `anthropic`, `openrouter`, `kimi` (Moonshot).
 Set the appropriate API key env var:
   - OpenAI: `OPENAI_API_KEY`
   - Anthropic: `ANTHROPIC_API_KEY`